A-Yarrow/bindcraft-analysis-app/README.md

 To utilize this analysis app, you first need to generate output from BindCraft.
 The original BindCraft software repository can be found here: [https://github.com/martinpacesa/BindCraft](https://github.com/martinpacesa/BindCraft).

-For users looking for a streamlined setup to run BindCraft, especially on cloud platforms, we recommend the following repository:
+For users looking for a streamlined setup to run BindCraft, especially on cloud platforms, I recommend the following repository:

 *   **BindCraft on RunPod Cloud**: [https://github.com/A-Yarrow/bindcraft-runpod](https://github.com/A-Yarrow/bindcraft-runpod)